ayuuushhh/advanced-python-notes/README.md

 # Advanced Python Notes

-This is a Jupyter Notebook that explains concepts relating to OOP, APIs, Functional Programming, Web-scraping, and File Manipulation.
+This Jupyter Notebook aims to elucidate concepts related to Object-Oriented Programming (OOP), Application Programming Interfaces (APIs), Functional Programming, Web Scraping, and File Manipulation in Python.

+Please feel at liberty to clone this repository and peruse the notebook at your convenience.
+It is anticipated that the contents herein will provide valuable insights to aid you in your Python journey.

+I am wishing you productive coding ahead!